Instant overview

 Can I eat too much healthy fat?

-Yes, because fat is calorie-dense, eating excessive amounts of even "good" fats like avocado or nuts can lead to a calorie surplus, which may result in unwanted weight gain.
+Yes.
+Because fat is calorie-dense at nine calories per gram, eating excessive amounts of even "good" fats like avocado or nuts can lead to a calorie surplus, which may result in unwanted weight gain.

 What are the symptoms of not eating enough fat?